remidinishanth/distributed_systems/kubernetes/basics.md

 Kubernetes gives every pod its own cluster-private IP address, so you do not need to explicitly create links between pods or map container ports to host ports.
 This means that **containers within a Pod can all reach each other's ports on localhost**, and all pods in a cluster can see each other without NAT.

+Pods are scaled up and down as a unit, **all containers in a pod must scale together**, regardless of their individual needs.

 ### Node
 ![](images/k8s_i6.png)